Nate Dreiling

 Nate Dreiling (born October 27, 1990) is an American football coach and former player who currently serves as the inside linebacker coach at University of Oklahoma, a position he has held since 2025.
 He was previously the interim head football coach and defensive coordinator at Utah State University in 2024.
 He also served as the defensive coordinator at New Mexico State University from 2022 to 2023.

 Dreiling played college football at Pittsburg State University as a linebacker from 2009 to 2013.
 He signed with the Green Bay Packers of the National Football League (NFL) as an undrafted free agent in 2014.
 Dreiling held various assistant coaching positions at the University of Kansas, Pittsburg State, the University of Oregon, Southeast Missouri State University and New Mexico State.

 Playing career

 College

-Dreiling played for the Pittsburg State Gorillas as a linebacker from 2009 to 2013, where he helped the Gorillas make it to a national championship in 2011.
+Dreiling played for the Pittsburg State Gorillas as a linebacker from 2009 to 2013, where he helped the Gorillas win the NCAA Division II National Championship in 2011.